atlassian/github-for-jira/SUPPORT.md

 ## Sync is STALLED

-When an ACTIVE sync hasn't made progress for some time, the status will move to STALLED.
+When an IN PROGRESS sync hasn't made progress for some time, the status will move to STALLED.
 This can happen when an unexpected error occurs.

 To resolve, follow these steps to resume the sync: